First steps

 - Enter login and password/token/key.

-In the same window, you get the response with Headers и Body.
+- In the testing window, you get the response:

 Now the new webhook is available for selection in your workflow.

 Now you can show the received data in a message using the expression in Velocity language.
-Go to Messages → Messages → Create Email or choose your template.
+Go to Messages → Messages → New Email or choose your template.

 Insert the expression with the value of the received variable to output dynamic data into any text area.